jembi/botswana-hie-fhir-ig/input/pagecontent/use_cases.md

 #### USE CASE NAME: TRANSMISSION OF LABORATORY RESULTS
 <br />
-ACTOR: PIMS, IPMS, Interoperability Layer, SHR, OpenCR
+PRIMARY ACTORS:
+<a href="ActorDefinition-PIMSActorDefinitionExample.html">PIMS</a>,
+<a href="ActorDefinition-IPMSActorDefinitionExample.html">IPMS</a>,
+<a href="ActorDefinition-InteroperabilityLayerActorDefinitionExample.html">Interoperability Layer</a>,
+<a href="ActorDefinition-SHRActorDefinitionExample.html">SHR</a>,
+<a href="ActorDefinition-ClientRegistryActorDefinitionExample.html">OpenCR</a>

+SECONDARY ACTORS:
+<a href="ActorDefinition-MFLActorDefinitionExample.html">MFL</a>,
+<a href="ActorDefinition-OmangActorDefinitionExample.html">Omang</a>,
+<a href="ActorDefinition-BDRSActorDefinitionExample.html">Birth and Death Registration System</a>
 <br />
 <br />
 DEPENDENCIES:
-- Active connection to interoperability layer.
+- Active connection to <a href="ActorDefinition-InteroperabilityLayerActorDefinitionExample.html">Interoperability Layer</a>.

 DESCRIPTION:
 - An interoperability layer facilitates information exchange of clinical laboratory orders between the electronic medical record and the laboratory information system, via the longitudinal record system (SHR).